Would You Enjoy a Career in Social Work?

-Grand Canyon University’s Bachelor of Science in Sociology with an Emphasis in Social Work, offered by the College of Humanities and Social Sciences, readies students for an exciting and rewarding career.
+Grand Canyon University's Bachelor of Social Work, offered by the College of Humanities and Social Sciences, readies students for an exciting and rewarding career.
 While earning this degree, students explore the applications of human behavior intervention and develop case management skills and strategies.
 Graduates of this program can consider graduate school or enter the human services or social work field as a non-licensed professional.
 Are you wondering if a career in social work is right for you?
 If so, then ask yourself the following questions:

 Do You Want to Help People?